Grayming/Ming-Liu/README.md

 # Projects
   * __Automatic long text summarization (May 2019-Present)__ Overview: My post-doc project, aiming at automatic summarization for scitific papers and books.

-  * __Multi-modal topic modeling (Jan 2019-Present)__ Overview: Topic models are widely used in the social sciences and humanities to analyze text collections.
+  * __Multi-modal topic modeling (Jan 2019- Jun 2019)__ Overview: Topic models are widely used in the social sciences and humanities to analyze text collections.
 This project aims to build topic models with multiple modalities, expecially from text and images.
 We use pre-trained word embeddings to inform how a topic focuses on words, and docment level image embeddings to inform how a document focuses on topics.
 Our methods improves traditional topic models significantly, which allows to discover more informed and focused topics with more representative words, leading to better modelling accuracy and topic quality.

-   * __Clinical text mining for fungal diagnosis support (Oct 2015–Present)__ Overview: This project (http://www.fungalai.com)  built on neural networks in a world first, can make real-time surveillance of fungal diseases possible using: Natural language processing of chest CT reports, Deep learning based image analysis of chest CT scans, and an expert system that integrates lab and drug information.I developed a cascaded latent variable model and a neural model for clinical text classification, the neural model achieved state of art performance, and could support doctors better identify fungal disease.
+   * __Clinical text mining for fungal diagnosis support (Oct 2015– Aug 2019)__ Overview: This project (http://www.fungalai.com)  built on neural networks in a world first, can make real-time surveillance of fungal diseases possible using: Natural language processing of chest CT reports, Deep learning based image analysis of chest CT scans, and an expert system that integrates lab and drug information.I developed a cascaded latent variable model and a neural model for clinical text classification, the neural model achieved state of art performance, and could support doctors better identify fungal disease.

   * __Cardiorespiratory synchronization analysis for atheletes in Ironman competetion (Dec 2018-Jan 2019)__ Overview: This project was done in Deakin University, where ECG and respiratory time series signals were recorded for a group of atheletes before and after an Ironman competetion.
 We conducted EMD and Hilbert Huang Transform on both signals, resulting in the synchronisation of the two phases.
 It shows ECG and repiratory signals are more synchronised after the Ironman competetion.
 This finding is potential for fatigue dection for players in the future.